 When and How to Repot

-If your fern is root bound, growth will slow or stop.
+If your fern is root-bound, growth will slow or stop.
 Repot bird’s nest ferns every couple of years into a larger container.
-Use rich, well-draining will and ensure the container has adequate drainage holes.
+Using rich, well-draining will ensure the container has adequate drainage holes.

-Bird’s nest ferns add tropical drama to any room, with their shiny, crinkled fronds and attractive rosette form.
+Bird’s nest ferns add tropical drama to any room with their shiny, crinkled fronds and attractive rosette form.
 When grown indoors, they grow slowly, reaching widths of 3 feet with 2 to 3-foot-long fronds.
-Providing your fern with the right growing conditions may speed up its growth rate.
+Providing your fern with the right growing conditions may increase its growth rate.